Islington North in the 2024 United Kingdom general election

 An election took place in the north London constituency of Islington North on 4 July 2024, as part of the 2024 general election.
 Jeremy Corbyn, the former leader of the Labour Party, won the seat by standing as an independent against the official Labour Party candidate, with a majority of 7,247.

 Corbyn was not allowed to stand for re-election as a Labour candidate by new Labour leader Keir Starmer following his suspension from the party in 2020.
-Labour's National Executive Committee said the decision was made due to Corbyn claiming that antisemitism in the party under his leadership was overstated by the media.
+Labour's National Executive Committee said the decision was made because of Corbyn's claims that the media overstated antisemitism in the party under his leadership.
 Corbyn has repeatedly condemned antisemitism and denied he holds any racist views.
 After announcing he would stand as an independent candidate at the election, Corbyn was fully expelled from the Labour Party.
 The Islington Tribune, a local newspaper, described the Islington North election as something we "have not seen before in our lives".

 On election day, Corbyn won the election, with a majority of over 7,000.

 Background

+Jeremy Corbyn began serving as an MP after he won the Islington North seat for Labour in 1983.
 Media speculation that Corbyn would contest the 2024 general election as an Independent was reported in October 2023.
 Despite reports of "unanimous support" from his Constituency Labour Party (CLP), Corbyn was not permitted to stand as a Labour parliamentary candidate.
 After announcing on 24 May 2024 that he would stand as an independent parliamentary candidate for Islington North, he was expelled from the Labour Party.

 Local councillor and entrepreneur Praful Nargund was selected as the Labour candidate.
 He denied that his selection had been undemocratic, saying "things needed to get off the ground quickly" after the snap general election was called.
-While a motion thanking Corbyn for his service and supporting the "democratic right to select our MP" was passed by the Islington North constituency Labour Party in a May 2023 meeting, it was reported that some local Labour members did not support Corbyn.
+While Islington North Labour Party passed a motion thanking Corbyn for his service and supporting the "democratic right to select our MP" in a May 2023 meeting, it was reported that some local Labour members did not support Corbyn.
 The Win Islington North group, composed of over 100 local Labour Party members, criticised Corbyn's campaign as an independent candidate and pledged support for Nargund.

 Corbyn endorsements

 Corbyn was endorsed by Mick Lynch of the National Union of Rail, Maritime and Transport Workers.
-Left wing parties such as the Socialist Workers Party and Transform Party also endorsed him, as did The Muslim Vote and locally Mohammed Kozbar, general secretary of Finsbury Park Mosque.
+Left-wing parties such as the Socialist Workers Party and Transform Party also endorsed him, as did The Muslim Vote and locally Mohammed Kozbar, general secretary of Finsbury Park Mosque.